|

 Neighbors help with the grunt work and I find myself up on a ladder again.
 Half inch bolts attach the header,

 half inch lag bolts attach the jambs.
-Hydroswing did a good job - the fit
+The fit

 was excellent.